Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Introduction

 These CNN models need to be run on various edge devices with diverse hardware, software, and firmware developed by different vendors.
 Supply chain vulnerability can lead to security concerns for these edge devices with accelerators.
 For example, hardware Trojans can be inserted during the design as well as fabrication phase of an ASIC-based accelerator with the malicious intent of leaking sensitive information without being detected at the post-silicon verification stage or during runtime~\cite{mishra2017hardware}.
 In many application scenarios, the structure of a CNN model should be kept confidential for the following reasons.
 (1) CNN model can be a company's proprietary and critical intellectual property.
 (2) Knowing the network model leads to designing and launching efficient adversarial attacks~\cite{chakraborty2018adversarial}.
-(3) User privacy can be compromised in a shared accelerator if the model type is leaked.
+(3) User privacy can be compromised in a shared accelerator if the model architecture is leaked, as it reveals unique data processing characteristics and intended uses of the model, while also aiding adversaries in executing model inversion attacks~\cite{fredrikson2015model}.
 Different types of side-channel analysis (memory, timing, electromagnetic emanation) are used in recovering CNN structures from GPU/CPUs \cite{hu2019neural,jha2020deeppeep,wei2020leaky,isakov2018preventing,yu2020deepem}.
 GPUs/CPUs use a temporal computing paradigm where centrally controlled processing units can only fetch data from the memory hierarchy.
 On the other hand, dataflow-based accelerators have a spatial computing paradigm where transfer between individually controlled processing units is possible.
 Due to the inherent difference in computing paradigm and underlying architecture, existing side-channel attacks on GPU/CPU-based accelerators cannot be directly applied to dataflow-based accelerators.
 Furthermore, existing memory-based side-channel attacks~\cite {hua2018reverse} on CNN processing focus on main memory to accelerator memory transfer, which leads to reverse-engineering a large set of possible CNN structures for a single CNN model.
 For example, ~\cite {hua2018reverse} gives 24 possible structures for Alexnet~\cite{krizhevsky2017imagenet}.